-Tabeetha is an English speaking school which provides a high level of education based on the English Curriculum, culminating in IGCSE, GCSE, and A level qualifications accepted by universities across the world.
+Tabeetha is an English speaking school providing a high level of education based on the English Curriculum, culminating in IGCSE, GCSE, and A level qualifications accepted by universities across the world.

-From kindergarten to graduation, our students develop skills and acquire knowledge vital to make them confident individuals, successful learners, effective contributors and responsible citizens.
+From kindergarten to graduation, our pupils develop the necessary skills and knowledge to make them confident individuals, successful learners, effective contributors and responsible citizens.

 Our rich academic programme is designed to create a positive, challenging and supportive learning environment which values individual differences and learning styles and allows our students to achieve their full potential.

 Educational trips and other co–curricular activities enhance the learning experience and help our students to cultivate collaborative working skills.
 Assemblies are part of Tabeetha’s long lasting tradition to keep promoting Christian values.

 From Reception through to Grade 6, our curriculum focuses on establishing a love for learning by allowing the students to explore their creativity, cultivate their imaginations and discover their potential.

 Guided by our highly qualified and experienced faculty, Tabeetha’s pupils learn through projects and group work in a nurturing environment which stimulates curiosity, creativity and enthusiasm for learning.

 Our teachers embrace adaptive technology and integrate it into the learning process.
 With our small class sizes, teachers are able to focus, support and encourage each child.

 Our curriculum comprises of Mathematics, English, Hebrew, Arabic, Social Subjects, Science, Religious and Moral Education with the biggest emphasis on Christianity.
 In addition, our students have the opportunity to express themselves through various Arts, Music and Sport